 Nothing is official yet, as Charlotte is scheduled to appear on NXT this week to confirm what we can all pretty much guess is going to happen, and it does spoil any tension you may have going into upcoming PPVs knowing that Ripley is going to be NXT Women’s Champion no matter what, come Wrestlemania, in the way Brrrrrock Lesnar isn’t dropping the belt until then either, but the amount of validity it will give to this title, especially if Ripley walks out with the win as I suspect she will, could be just what NXT needs to be seen as a standalone brand.

 Considering that I’ve spent this entire review complaining bout the lack of wrestling on the show, it’s what happened after this match that I’m more interested in than the actual bout itself.

 Don’t get me wrong, both Asuka and Natalya put in a great performance that would see the Empress Of Tomorrow pick up the win, but when it was all over she called out Becky Lynch, demanding a re-match for the RAW Women’s Championship.

 The Man answered the call, said yes, and that’s the match that we’ve got heading into the next week’s RAW.

 I have no idea what’s going to happen here.

-Either Asuka wins and Becky has to chase her all the way to Wrestlemania to win her title back or Lynch retains and someone new comes out of the woodwork to challenge her, but whatever way they decide to go they need to do it quickly, as there’s only the Elimination Chamber to go before Apr.
+Either Asuka wins and Becky has to chase her to Wrestlemania to win her title back or Lynch retains and someone new comes out of the woodwork to challenge her, but whatever way they decide to go they need to do it quickly, as there’s only the Elimination Chamber to go before Apr.
 5 and currently, The Man’s dance card is empty that night.